maxja/book--the-c-programming-language--by--kernighan-ritchie/README.md

 ### 1.1 Getting Started

 C programm entry point and base syntax overview.
-ANSII compatible compiler allowed not to define return type for main function.
+ANSI compatible compiler allowed not to define return type for main function.

+The programm can be compiled via: `cc hello.c`, or `gcc -ansi hello.c`